videojs/blog/source/_drafts/Feature-Spotlight-Middleware.md

 });
 ```

-And then, when the `ratechange` event triggers, we tell Video.js that the duration has changed:
+And then, when the `ratechange` event triggers, we tell Video.js that the duration has changed and Video.js  will update the controls accordingly:
 ```js
 videojs.use('*', function(player) {
   let tech;